telefonicaid/kafnus/doc/00_overview.md

 ### 🧠 Processing Layer
 - **Kafnus NGSI Stream Processor**
-  A Python-based service that enriches and transforms raw notifications into structured messages.
+  A Node.js-based service that enriches and transforms raw notifications into structured messages.
 Each flow (e.g., `historic`, `lastdata`, `mutable`) is managed by a dedicated Kafnus NGSI agent.

 ### 💾 Persistence Layer
 - **Kafnus Connect (JDBC + MongoDB)**